madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

-The runs above produce outputs representing model predictions at the six observations in time.
+The runs above produce outputs representing model predictions at the six observations over time.

 The forward simulations are based on the initial guesses for the model parameters.

-The initial model predictions can be plotted as shown below:
+The initial model predictions can be plotted:

 ```julia